-There are three parts to this guideline:
+There are three parts to a diesel vehicle retrofit program:

+- Vehicle Selection

-- Target Vehicle Guideline - Technology Assessment Guideline
+- Technology Assessment

-• Evaluation Guideline
+- Program Evaluation

 3.1.
-Target Vehicle Guideline
+Vehicle Selection

-All diesel vehicles are potential candidates for retrofit programs.
+With the exception of newer models, most diesel vehicles are potential candidates for retrofit programs.
 The criteria for selection are a matter for the jurisdiction, and may be based purely on a cost/effectiveness assessment or involve other broader government objectives.
 This guideline sets out a range of possible criteria that jurisdictions may use in considering the introduction of a retrofit program.